UmbraChimera/The-Gaze-of-the-Pontifex/Lore Bible/Factions/Pontifex of Respite.md

 - **Mediator:** Frequently relies on [[Mystra]] and [[Oghma]] as neutral voices in the Conclave.

 The Pontifex relies on the [[Sanctified Guard]] and Hammergate’s guild tithes to enforce policy and maintain peace.

 ---

+## Ceremonies & Symbols
+- **The Covenant Vigil:** The Pontifex leads a midnight prayer in the Crown of Faith every new moon, reaffirming the gods’ unity.
+- **Festival of Concord:** Annual citywide celebration marking the Spire’s creation and the first Conclave’s founding.
+- **Spire Edicts:** Decrees issued by the Pontifex; automatically binding divine law unless overturned by a full Conclave vote.

+---